Ultimate Kauai Guidebook Updates

 General Information & Updates:

-- Koke’e and Waimea Canyon State Parks started charging a $5 parking fee per vehicle for out-of-state visitors plus a $5 per person entrance fee.
+- Koke’e and Waimea Canyon State Parks are now charging a $10 parking fee per vehicle for out-of-state visitors plus a $5 per person entrance fee.
 Motorcycle and moped riders pay $5 per person.
 The camping fee is now $30 per night per campsite.

 - Duane’s Ono-Char Burger (pages 44 & 52) is closed.

 - Kaua‘i Museum (page 44) phone number has changed to (808) 245-6931.

 - Greeters of Hawai‘i (page 46) no longer does airport lei greetings.